xvendor/xvendor/README.md

 - 👯 I’m looking to collaborate on all dev projects !
 - 💬 Ask me about Anything you have in mind!
 - 📫 How to reach me: [email](yahya_benzha@um5.ac.ma)
--looking forward to share my codes with the community⭐
+- ⭐looking forward to share my codes with the community⭐